Btrainwilson/btrainwilson/README.md

 - 📫 How to reach me: wilso692@purdue.edu
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I've moved close to 30 times in my life.

+I'm an ECE Ph.D Candidate at Purdue University making the most of Python for simulating neutral atom systems, CUDA-accelerated optimization, and developing machine learning models.
+I'm currently looking for a computational scientist or research engineer position working on software for physics and ML driven companies.
+I'd especially enjoy working at a startup where software moves fast and I can make an impact quickly.
+If you're hiring, let's chat!